 - (a) The Oswego City School District Professional Development Plan is created by a district committee for the purpose of improving the quality of teaching and learning.
 This plan ensures that teachers participate in substantial professional development to remain current and meet the learning needs of their students.
-New teachers holding a professional certificate will have opportunities to maintain such certificates in good standing based upon successfully completing 100 hours of professional development every five years, as prescribed in the Professional Development Plan requirements for teachers, and 75 hours for teaching assistants every five years. - (b) On average, teachers in the Oswego City School District will be involved in a minimum of 15 clock hours of professional development activities on an annual basis.
+New teachers holding a professional certificate will have opportunities to maintain such certificates in good-standing based upon successfully completing 100 hours of professional development, as prescribed in the Continuing Teacher and Leader Education Requirements, and 100 hours for Level III teaching assistants for the 5 year registration period.
+Language Acquisition Requirements will be 15% of professional development of professional certification holders and Level II TA's and 50% for holders of Professional English to Speakers of Other Languages certificates or Bilingual Extension Annotations - (b) On average, teachers in the Oswego City School District will be involved in a minimum of 15 clock hours of professional development activities on an annual basis.
 These hours come from the OCSD Staff Development Days in the fall and spring.
 Teachers, on average, participate in many hours of our after school in-service program.
 New teachers will be required to participate in a New Teacher Institute which provides essential information on curriculum, instruction, assessment, and the use of technology in our district.
 OCSD teachers attend district workshops or conferences that relate to student learning as part of our Fall/Winter/Spring/Summer In-service Program.
 Professional development outside of the school day will be voluntary and compensated as per the negotiated agreement.